MiniaturePets/Issues/.github/ISSUE_TEMPLATE/bug---.md

 **Visual Demonstration**
 If you have any images or videos of the bug, you can post them here.
 Try to use services like YouTube or Imgur and not upload it to your own servers.

-**Free Speech**
-If you have anything left to say about this bug, that's the time to say it.
-It could be anything you want, this field is not required.
-Feel free to remove it.